Circle Internet Financial

 We'll introduce a concept that enables AI agents to operate and transact independently using digital dollars—USDC.
 By adding financial features, these agents can handle tasks fully and work independently.
 We'll give a simple example of how to combine advanced AI with secure, automated payments and blockchain technology to create this system, using the Circle Developer Platform for payment processing.
 You can sign up here.

 We will use AutoGen's AI framework and the Circle platform to create a network of AI agents that work together on complex tasks and get paid directly with USDC, showing how automated payments can change how we do tasks and exchange value online.
 We have also built a sample application to demonstrate the autonomous system.
-We encourage you to use this template to build your own project and contribute back Circle’s sample applications.
+We encourage you to use this template to build your own project and contribute back to Circle’s sample applications.

 The benefits of AI generated income